dooguls/plusbot/README.md

 ### Current Features:
 * ++ and -- add one point and subtract one point
+* command 'scoreboard' prints out report of current scores highest to lowest.
+To use the command type: '@plusbot scoreboard'

 ### Future Features:
-* print out report of current scores in highest score order
 * add or subtract points to more than one user in a message
+* add 'for' statement as in: "@username++ for being awesome"
+* add command 'check' to query on someone's current score.
+To use it type: '@plusbot check @somevaliduser'